 Launching this new website today is like winning an Academy Award - except it’s less heavy, it doesn’t involve celebrities, and it is a LOT more colorful!

 For those of you who’ve followed me for quite some time, you’ve watched this journey evolve.
 I started blogging in 2009 after my second colon cancer diagnosis.
-That led to freelance work as a communications professional, my “dream job” at Fight CRC, and then back to freelancing for many amazing organizations (which is what I do today as a professional storyteller).
+That led to freelance work as a communications professional, my “dream job” at Fight CRC, and then back to freelancing for many amazing organizations (which is what I do today as a professional communicator).
 And through it all, I’ve written blogs to share my life with you.

 Today, it feels like all of these paths melt together, represented so beautifully by the colors you see.